MichaelaHunt/Candidate-Search-App/README.md

 ![The potential candidates page displays a list of potential candidates and allows the user to reject a candidate.](./Assets/13-02-candidate_search_potential_candidates.png)

 ## Getting Started

-* For this app to run, you'll need to create a GitHub Personal Access Token.
-Follow the instructions on [creating a fine-grained personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token), with the following caveats:

-  * When creating your fine-grained token, leave all the default permissions.
-We don't need to add any additional privileges to this token, since we're only using it to search public profiles.

-  * Once your token is generated, add it to a `.env` file in the `environment` folder as `VITE_GITHUB_TOKEN`.
-The included `.env.EXAMPLE` file can be used as an example.

-  * You will NOT be able to view your token after you create it.
-If you forget to copy it over right away, you'll need to create a new token.

-The starter code provides:

-* The application folder structure and scaffolding

-* Code to retrieve data from the GitHub API

-  * `./Develop/src/api/API.tsx`

 You will need to: